EugenMayer/concourse-pipeline-templateer/README.md

 This would put the staging jobs/resources first, then candidate then releases.

+## Why ruby?

+Implementing this feature in golang does need a lot more effort due to the way we can "unserialize" a "unknown" yaml structure and just merge some aspects and keep anything else in place until then.

+If you feel lucky and want to try to implement in golang as a drop in to `ctpl` - please keep me posted!
+Very interesting.

 ## Contribute / Features

 Yes please, i beg you :) - But please do not open FR in issues when you do not want to work on them yourself - only for pre-discussions.